enjoyyourorange/DBFoundations-Module7/README.md

 # DBFoundations-Module7
+# Introduction
+I don't want my any writings public.

+# Body
+I understand the assignment.

+# Conclusion
-I'll take a 0 for posting my essay.
-Don't want any of my writing public.
+I'll take a zero for this portion.